For urgent consular assistance call

 Anti-government protests happen frequently and can turn violent.

-Protests can happen in any region.
-They mostly happen in Pristina and Mitrovica.
+Protests can occur in any region.
+They mostly happen in Prishtina and Mitrovica.

 Demonstrations can begin without warning or notice.